moonblade/homelab-iac/README.md

 - **Jan 25, 2025**

 Added nvim and zsh, removing readding and configuring ipv6 did nothing, and cilium, no cilium, flannel nothing works, so gonna go broke with no ipv6.

+- **Jan 27, 2025**

+Changed to use nfs share instead, the disk is a piece of shit, I need to get a better disk.